Student Tutors Write the Stories of Lifetimes

 PHILADELPHIA (November 23, 2010) - Committing a life's worth of stories to paper is a daunting task, as sophomore education major Melanie Solano can attest.
-Weekly, Solano interviews William J. McGraph, S.J., a resident of Manresa Hall, the on-campus nursing home for retired Jesuit priests and brothers at Saint Joseph’s University, to record the story of his inspiring life.
+Weekly, Solano interviews William J. McGrath, S.J., a resident of Manresa Hall, the on-campus nursing home for retired Jesuit priests and brothers at Saint Joseph’s University, to record the story of his inspiring life.

 A Philadelphia native and the son of Irish immigrants, Fr.
-McGraph is a former educator who lived through the privation of the Great Depression without his father.
+McGrath is a former educator who lived through the privation of the Great Depression without his father.
 Solano is writing his dynamic life story as part of a service requirement for her service-learning course, “Writing Fellows, Theory & Practice.”
 Service-learning courses are offered through the University’s Faith-Justice Institute.

 Solano, of Havertown, Pa., is also inspired by Fr.
-McGraph’s teaching tales, and by his passion for education.
+McGrath’s teaching tales, and by his passion for education.
 “He taught for many years at Scranton Preparatory High School, and he’s still helping students today.
 Fr.
-McGraph told me he learns from the students he meets, and believes he’s still of value to them.
+McGrath told me he learns from the students he meets, and believes he’s still of value to them.
 He’s an educator through and through, and I can only hope to be as influential as he has been when I am a teacher,” she says.

 Jenny Spinner, Ph.D., assistant professor of English and director of SJU’s Writing Center, is teaching the course to 10 budding Writing Center tutors, who are training to become peer-tutors.